 Ann Garcelon, with Sister Sheila Lyne, CEO of Mercy Hospital and Medical Center and Carmen Velasquez, is a co-founder of Alivio Medical Center.
-Dr. Garcelon has served on Alivio’s Board of Directors for eighteen years.
-During this time, Dr. Garcelon has been a member on both the Quality Assurance and Finance Committee of the Alivio Board.
+Dr. Garcelon served on Alivio’s Board of Directors for eighteen years.
+During this time, Dr. Garcelon was a member on both the Quality Assurance and Finance Committee of the Alivio Board.

 Because Alivio serves the Hispanic, predominantly Mexican community, Dr. Garcelon, who is bilingual and culturally sensitive, had the insight to be a key player in the planning and design of Alivio’s health services and medical clinics.
-She is always available for consult and over the years has volunteered many hours advocating for Alivio, promoting the clinic’s public health agenda to the medical community, and working with the administration to generate strategic ideas for service expansion.
+She continues to be available for consult and has volunteered many hours advocating for Alivio, promoting the clinic’s public health agenda to the medical community, and working with the administration to generate strategic ideas for service expansion.
 Upon learning of Anam Cara's vision and mission, Dr. Garcelon immediately knew she wanted to be a part of bringing healing of trauma and holistic healing to communities in this way.

-Most notable about Dr. Garcelon is that she is a very caring human being without any self- interest or hidden agenda.
+Most notably, Dr. Garcelon is a very caring human being without any self- interest or hidden agenda.
 She is a special individual who truly has a heart of gold.